avnet-iotconnect/iotc-python-greengrass-components/README.md

 # PROTEUS BLE Demo

-This demo reads and decodes BLE data transferred by the STEVAL-PROTEUS1 Sensor Pack before packaging up the data as telemetry and sending it to IOTCONNECT.
+This demo reads and decodes BLE data transferred by the STEVAL-PROTEUS1 Sensor Pack before packaging up the data as telemetry and sending it to /IOTCONNECT.
 The data includes fields regarding the battery health of the PROTEUS as well as acceleration, gyroscope, temperature, and frequency readings.

 Download the pre-built component [here](https://downloads.iotconnect.io/greengrass/components/iotc-gg-component-proteus-ble-1.0.0.zip)